-63. Forecast allowable revenue for each pricing area is allocated to customer load groups by choosing proxy allocators for each revenue component.
+60. Forecast allowable revenue for each pricing area is allocated to customer load groups by choosing proxy allocators for each revenue component.
 Table 7 details the allocation basis and rationale for allocating each component of target revenue to a customer load group.

-Table 7: Customer load group allocators

-Component Allocator Rationale Capital related costs: Return on capital Depreciation Tax Asset revaluations and other regulatory revenue Regulatory Asset Base All capital related costs are allocated to load groups based on each load group's use of the LV and HV network.
-RAB value is used to determine the relative proportion of network assets.
+Table 7: Customer load gro up allocators Component Allocator Rationale Capital related costs: Return on capital Regulatory Asset Depreciation Tax Asset revaluations and other regulatory revenue All capital related costs are allocated to log groups based on each load group's use of the and HV network.
+RAB value is used to determin the relative proportion of network assets.
 Operational costs: System operations and network support ICP count This expenditure is an overhead expense and is considered best socialised across load groups to recognise scale benefits.
 We have used ICP count to do this.
 Routine and corrective maintenance and inspection Control Period Demand (CPD) Within each pricing area, maintenance costs are allocated to each load group based on its contribution to CPD.
 Vegetation management CPD Within each pricing area, vegetation costs are allocated to each load group based on its contribution to CPD.
-Service interruptions and emergencies 50% allocated by ICP count50% allocated by CPD Faults may occur at individual ICPs or at distribution equipment affecting wide areas.
-ICP count explains individual fault contributions in each load group while CPD reflects each load group's contribution to the maximum system demand.
-Passthrough and recov erable costs: Transmission costs MWh Transmission costs have been allocated to customer load groups using MWh, which approximates the method of cost allocation used by Transpower.
-Local authority rates Regulatory Asset Base Rates are levied by councils based on asset value, so we have used RAB as the basis of the allocation to load groups.
+Service interruptions and emergencies 50% allocated by ICP count 50% allocated by CPD Faults may occur at individual ICPs or distribution equipment affecting wide areas. count explains individual fault contributions each load group while CPD reflects each lo group's contribution to the maximum syste demand.
+Passthrough and recov verable costs: Transmission costs MWh Transmission costs have been allocated t customer load groups using MWh, whic approximates the method of cost allocation use by Transpower.
+Local authority rates Regulatory Asset Base Rates are levied by councils based on asset value so we have used RAB as the basis of the allocation to load groups.

 Component Allocator Rationale Commerce Act levies Regulatory Asset Base Commerce Act levies are allocated to distributors based on RAB value, so this is used as the basis of the allocation to load groups.
-Electricity Authority levies 80% allocated by kWh20% allocated by ICP count This method of allocation approximates the way the Electricity Authority levies are allocated to distributors.
+Electricity Authority levies 80% allocated by kWh 20% allocated by ICP count This method of allocation approximates the way the Electricity Authority levies are allocated to distributors.
 Utilities Disputes levies ICP count Utilities Disputes levies are an overhead expense and are considered best socialised across load groups to recognise scale benefits.
 We have used ICP count to do this.
 FENZ levies Regulatory Asset Base FENZ levies are broadly based on asset values, via insurance premia.
 We have allocated FENZ levies based on the RAB value used by each load group.
-Quality incentive adjustment ICP count The RY25 quality incentive is a penalty for not meeting regulated quality targets.
+Quality incentive adjustment ICP count The RY26 quality incentive is a penalty for not meeting regulated quality targets.
 The incentive (refund) is socialised across load groups to recognise scale benefits.
 ICP count has been used to do this.
-IRIS - Capex Regulatory Asset Base The RY25 capex IRIS incentive is a penalty for overspending capital expenditure allowances in the previous regulatory period.
-The capex IRIS incentive (refund) amount has been allocated based on the estimated RAB value of each load group's use of network assets.
-IRIS - Opex Previous year's distribution charges The RY25 opex IRIS relates to operational expenditure allowances in the previous regulatory period.
+IRIS - Capex Regulatory Asset Base The capex IRIS incentive mechanism relates to capital expenditure allowances in the previous regulatory period.
+We allocate the capex IRIS amount based on the RAB value of each load group's use of network assets.
+IRIS - Opex Previous year's distribution charges The RY26 opex IRIS relates to operational expenditure allowances in the previous regulatory period.
 The opex IRIS incentive (refund) has been allocated based on the previous year's distribution line charges for each load group.
 Revenue deferred to future periods Pro-rated The revenue deferred to future periods has been pro-rated across the capital related costs and operational costs listed in Table 8.
 This approach recognises that the revenue deferred cannot be allocated to a specific cost item.

-64. The allocation percentages used to allocate forecast allowable revenue to customer load groups are shown in Table 8.
+61. The allocation percentages used to allocate forecast allowable revenue to customer load groups are shown in Table 8.